chelseaju/TahcoRoll/Jellyfish_Dump/README.md

 ## Description

-[Jellyfish](http://www.genome.umd.edu/jellyfish.html)[1] is one of the early developed softwares to efficiently count the *k*-mer occurrences in read data.
-It exploits the CAS (compare-and-swap) assembly instruction to update a memory location in a multi-threaded environment, and uses the 'quotienting technique' and bit-packed data structure to reduce wasted memory.
+[Jellyfish](http://www.genome.umd.edu/jellyfish.html)[1] exploits the CAS (compare-and-swap) assembly instruction to update a memory location in a multi-threaded environment, and uses the 'quotienting technique' and bit-packed data structure to reduce wasted memory.
 It provides an efficient function to count a list of representative *k*-mers and dump the results to a human readable format.

 We first split the *k*-mers into different files based on their size *k*.
 We then repeate the counting step for different *k*'s.